lxma/AILaTeXImport/README.md

 ## Exporting from Illustrator
 Before you can start exporting you need to ensure following:

- - The text you want to export MUST reside in a seperate Layer named "Text".
+ - The text you want to export _must_ reside in a seperate Layer named "Text".
+Before export to PDF this layer will be made invisible.
+Therefore it should contain the exported text only.

  - All text items must be single lines of type "pointtext" (not "areatext" or "pathtext").